FormidableLabs/multibot/README.md

 * `--transform`: (Optional) Path to transform JS file
 * `--format`: (Optional) Output report as `json`, `text`, or `diff`

+Note that because we do one shot HTTP requests for existing contents to a repository, `multibot` can't distinguish a single file not being found (normal, means you'd create one) with a non-existent repo which will error in other commands.

 ### `branch`

 Create a branch in repositories.